 - 24 hour free and confidential help line for children and young people

 - Tel: 0800 1111

 We recognise the wide range of abilities that come under the umbrella of Learning Disabilities.
 We aim to promote the involvement of parents & family Carers working in partnership with professionals and voluntary bodies across Oxfordshire to promote the independence of all people with learning disabilities and to improve the quality of life for them and their families.

-Learning & Support Services (Children & Young People)
+Learning and Support Services (Children and Young People)

 Advice line from the National Carers' Association

 Caring Matters/Carers' UK

 The voice of all Carers in Oxfordshire, consultation with Carers, participation and advice

 - Address: Oxfordshire Carers' Forum, 2nd Floor, The Charter, Abingdon, Oxfordshire, OX14 3LZ

 Princess Royal Trust for Carers